choppinrox/iOS-Challenge/README.md

 # iOS-Challenge

-Used AFNetowrking and Mantle to trivialize consuming the Github API
+Used AFNetworking and Mantle to trivialize consuming the Github API